jaswdr/blog/content/blog/using-s3-as-a-database.md

 Here we have our list of records, you can see that it is a bit tricky to convert them back to `dict` objects, but it works as expected.

-For small applications this functionality can be enough for most use cases, but again there are some limitations, for example one object cannot be greather than 5TB, also there it is impossible to use this method with big objects, because every time you make a query it will read the entirely object to get all records, you can imagine how expensive this is not only related to how much time it will take, but how much you will pay per read, even so if you thing this will be useful to you take a look in [Amazon Athena](https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) for something more flexible and scalable.
+For small applications this functionality can be enough for most use cases, but again there are some limitations, for example one object cannot be greater than 5TB, also there it is impossible to use this method with big objects, because every time you make a query it will read the entirely object to get all records, you can imagine how expensive this is not only related to how much time it will take, but how much you will pay per read, even so if you thing this will be useful to you take a look in [Amazon Athena](https://aws.amazon.com/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) for something more flexible and scalable.

 ## Doing Complex Queries

-Know that we saw how to do simple queries you can think that maybe this is not much useful for you project, because you need to do some complex queries like you do in your SQL database, but the truth is that you cannot think that way, you need to understand that you can't use a NoSQL database as a SQL database, those are simpely different use cases, even if you can think that for small applications, you cannot scale it for to long.
+Know that we saw how to do simple queries you can think that maybe this is not much useful for you project, because you need to do some complex queries like you do in your SQL database, but the truth is that you cannot think that way, you need to understand that you can't use a NoSQL database as a SQL database, those are simply different use cases, even if you can think that for small applications, you cannot scale it for too long.

 So, to do complex queries using S3 we have a bunch of alternatives, but in my opinion the best solution involves two other AWS services, **AWS Lambda** and **Amazon SNS**.
 Those two services can be used for complex data analysis by sending S3 events to a SNS topic, events like when we putting and deleting objects, processing them using Lambda functions, where we can process the data and generate the results we want, below you can see the architecture to do this.